Leaving an Abusive Relationship with No Money

 9. Protect yourself

-When your abusive partner realizes that you are not returning irrespective of how much hoovering they attempt they can become unpredictable.
+When your abusive partner realizes that you are not returning, regardless of how much hoovering they attempt, they can become unpredictable.

 You should also notify your children’s schools that you have left the marriage, that you are filing for divorce, and that your husband is abusive.
 Let the school know that you have a restraining order (if you have one).